-After obtaining my BTech qualification in Graphic Design (Cum Laude) at the Vaal University of Technology in 2006 I worked as a graphic designer in Johannesburg, Pretoria, and Cape Town, before shifting my focus to my art-making and projects that relates to art and the environment.
-Since 2007 I participated in workshops in concept development, art therapy, performance art and professional art practice.
-These workshops served to further my knowledge, enrich my art practice, and enhance my teaching abilities.
+After obtaining my BTech qualification in Graphic Design (Cum Laude) at the Vaal University of Technology in 2006, I worked as a graphic designer in Johannesburg, Pretoria and Cape Town, before shifting my focus to my art-making and projects that relates to art and the environment.
+Since 2007, I participated in workshops in concept development, art therapy, performance art and professional art practice.
+These workshops served to further my knowledge, enrich my art practice and enhance my teaching abilities.
 I have been offering art classes, workshops and land art sessions since 2010 – both independently and as contributions to projects, festivals and events.

 My first solo exhibition ‘Wild & Still: expressions of the landscape‘ was hosted in June 2014 by StateoftheArt Gallery in Cape Town, who also hosted my second solo exhibition ‘ORGANISM‘ in April 2016.
-I participated in various group exhibitions over the years, and coordinated the exhibition VERGE in Knysna in 2018, and ‘(eco)nversation’ in Cape Town in 2012.
+I participated in various group exhibitions over the years, and coordinated the exhibition VERGE in Knysna in 2018 and ‘(eco)nversation’ in Cape Town in 2012.

 My work is inspired by the natural rhythms of the Earth and by taking into consideration how deep ecology, biology, the Gaia theory and our daily lives intertwine.
-My work is also informed by my quest to learn more about myself and the world, finding new ways of being, deepening my spiritual experience of what we call ‘reality’, and expressing this in ever expanding ways.
+My work is also informed by my quest to learn more about myself and the world, finding new ways of being, deepening my spiritual experience of what we call ‘reality’ and expressing this in ever expanding ways.

 Nature is resilient and powerful, but the balance of ecosystems can be easily disrupted when the interconnectivity of all living creatures and processes are not respected.
 When even one species of insect or fungus is eradicated completely, other animals, plants or natural processes of growth and decay that relied upon the species can no longer function or exist, which creates a chain reaction with devastating results.
-Our actions as inhabitants and custodians of the earth have an unthinkably large impact on the earth – within the palms of our hands we hold the power to change our way of living and co-existing.
+Our actions as inhabitants and custodians of the earth have an unthinkably large impact on the earth – within the palms of our hands, we hold the power to change our way of living and co-existing.

 Through exploring and supporting nature conservation and awareness about environmental issues in my work or professional life for the past few years, I have come to believe that the core of our problems is not the system itself.
 It is not society, the government or our cities.
-The core of the problem is the individuals that make up our society and build the inefficient and destructive systems, and individuals who see themselves as disconnected beings, as separate from “nature”, rather than a thread in the web of life.
+The core of the problem is the individuals that make up our society, building the inefficient and destructive systems, and individuals who see themselves as disconnected beings, as separate from “nature”, rather than a thread in the web of life.
 I believe that through personal healing, we can build and support a life of harmony and respect for our planet, plant kingdom, animals and each other.

 My process & materials

 A good example of my creative process can be seen in the way I worked during the Thupelo workshop held in Cape Town in June 2016.
-During the workshop I organised a land art outing to Granger Bay, had my fellow artists interact with a pebble, created a textual work in the library of Ruth Prowse art school, created in-camera double-exposures including the other artists’ work, created an installation with leaves and sand, cut shapes and holes into leaves, as well as drew lines with water on the bricks of the school.
+During the workshop I organised a land art outing to Granger Bay, had my fellow artists interact with a pebble, created a textual work in the library of Ruth Prowse art school, created in-camera double-exposures (including the other artists’ work), created an installation with leaves and sand, cut shapes and holes into leaves, as well as drew lines with water on the bricks of the school.

-My temporary work is also in response to being part of a society who chase material wealth rather than spiritual wealth and health, and who often use resources in a way that does not consider the future of life on the planet.
+My temporary work is also in response to being part of a society who chase material wealth rather than spiritual wealth and health, and who often uses resources in a way that does not consider the future of life on the planet.
 In our pursuit to make things lasting – whether it is our youth, investment art or our houses – we tend to use materials and chemicals that harm not only ourselves, but our soil, our water and all other life that share the Earth with us.
 My work is an attempt at returning to the eternal present moment, returning to our own essence as soil, star dust and energy that form part of this intricate web of life.

-My land art and other in situ, time-specific and interactive work often serves as starting point for my work in the studio.
+My land art and other in situ, time-specific and interactive work often serves as a starting point for my work in the studio.

-Themes that I’ve explored in my previous work include: METAMORPHOSIS / SPOOR / ORGANISM
+Themes that I’ve explored in my previous work include: METAMORPHOSIS / SPOOR / ORGANISM.

-Journeys are also an underlying theme in my work, due to my own travels through landscapes (and thus my own personal relationship with the sites I visit), and this theme is evident in my Nuances series – a series of limited edition archival landscape prints on Hahnemuhle.
+Journeys are also an underlying theme in my work due to my own travels through landscapes (and thus my own personal relationship with the sites I visit), and this theme is evident in my Nuances series – a series of limited edition archival landscape prints on Hahnemuhle.